jentery/508v4/keywords.md

 * **artifact analysis**: study a given text's *materials* (composition, components, durability, wear, disposibility), *aesthetics* (form, color, texture, references, emotional significance), *affordances* (operational uses, functions, complexity), *context* (where it's stored and carried, whether part of a larger whole, time and space, ownership, public, private), and *potential* for misuse and repurposing (see Martin and Hanington)
 * **artist's book**: interrogates the material and conceptual form of the book; not reducible to the vision of an editor; refrains from standardized or mechanical repetition; imaginative use of methods and means of production, including but not limited to fine printing; may involve indie printing or publishing; expresses independent or activist thought; implies an informed viewer; not a democratic multiple (see Johanna Drucker)
 * **blanks**: they are printed and used, not authored or read; they connect the intimacy of material objects and collections with the abstractions of bureaucracy, forms, and social structures; also prompt input from readers (see Lisa Gitelman)
+* **common fate**: things that move in the same direction are assumed to be related (Gestalt principle); moving elements are figures and stationary elements are ground (see Lidwell, Holden, and Butler)
 * **concept doc**: an early step in design; it explains the proposed game, identifies its category and intended audience (including number of players, age minimum, and anticipated duration of play), describes the theme and key mechanics (including goals, chance / randomness, and player choices), lists core features, and may engage related issues of history, aesthetics, and politics
+* **content inventory and audit**: a content inventory tells you what your content is; an audit recommends what it should be
 * **context of use**: a way to consider actual situations and practices of use (as opposed to ideal forms or intended uses) (see Andrea Botero)
 * **design charrette**: participants rapidly generate ideas and rotate through small groups to bring ideas forward (see Martin and Hanington)
 * **design as inquiry**: treating design as a mode or line of research, as opposed to rendering it to be a quality of an object or a property inherent to an object (see Daniela Rosner)